 The Offshore Investigation Vehicle is an international corporate structure spanning three seas, set up to collectively model and explore offshore financial practices.
-It operates at once as a guide and a shield, providing access to a hidden world of financial opportunities and insiders’ knowledge, while guaranteeing the secrecy of the actions undertaken there.
+It operates at once as a guide and a shield, providing access to a hidden world of insiders’ knowledge and gonzo financial opportunities, while guaranteeing the secrecy of the actions undertaken there.

-Onshore, at the top of the Vehicle, is Empire Management Limited, a UK-based private company directed by Francesco Tacchini and Oliver Smith, two members of the Demystification Committee.
+At the top is Empire Management Limited, a UK private limited company directed by Francesco Tacchini and Oliver Smith, members of the Demystification Committee.
 Offshore, Empire Management controls Invest.
-One Limited, a Seychelles International Business Company (IBC) directed by a ‘puppet’ director, called Mark Andrew Derek Farmer.
-MAD Farmer is a proxy, hired by an offshoring agent engaged by the Demystification Committee, under the guise of directors of Empire Management Limited.
+One Limited, a Seychelles International Business Company (IBC) directed by Mark Andrew Derek Farmer, a puppet director.
+MAD Farmer was hired by an offshoring agent engaged by the Demystification Committee, under the guise of directors of Empire Management Limited.
 As he privately cedes control of the offshore company back to them, the Demystification Committee gains beneficial ownership of its asset: a bank account held in Puerto Rico with Euro Pacific Bank.

-At the first general meeting of Empire Management, the company at the top of the structure, the Offshore Investigation Vehicle’s operations were collectively set by its shareholders.
-The adopted collective approach to using, and exposing, the offshore structure was agreed to be self-ironic and grotesque, challenging gloomy and disheartening narratives surrounding the topic in recent years.
+At the first shareholder meeting of Empire Management Limited, the adopted approach to exploring offshore structure was agreed to be grotesque, challenging the disheartening narratives surrounding the topic in recent years.
 Three resolutions were voted:

 • the launch of Offshore Spring/Summer 2018, a collection of beachwear to be sold online.
 The apparel’s diagrams and patterns visually reveal the vehicle’s own tactics to maximise profits and avoid taxes, with the goal to redistribute the tax savings to the shareholders.

 • the publication of The Offshore Economist, pursuing an aesthetic of offshore through shifting form and content, featuring fiction, marginal poetry, fragmented legalese and revealing tricks.